 Ask for examples of your type of injury:

 During the free consultation ask the solicitor for examples of cases they’ve dealt with recently that were similar to your case.
 It’s very easy for a solicitor to say they are ‘Medical Negligence Specialists’ but they may never have dealt with a case like yours or your type of injury.
 They won’t be offended that you’re asking questions and in fact they’ll be expecting it and so should be prepared to share details with you.

-	Although this has been mentioned above it is necessary to reiterate the importance of being aware that there are strict legal time limits for medical negligence claims to be made.
+Although this has been mentioned above it is necessary to reiterate the importance of being aware that there are strict legal time limits according to Medical Negligence Assist for medical negligence claims to be made.
 In most cases you have three years from the date you became aware of your injury to make your claim.
 The exceptions to this time limit are:

 - If you are under 18 when the accident happened.

 If the patient is under 18 at the time of the accident then the three year period begins on their 18th birthday.

 - If you are suffering from a mental health illness.

 Patients who are suffering from a mental health condition are given special allowances when dealing with medical negligence claims.
 The three year period will begin from when they recover from the illness.
 They will need to prove by way of medical reports that they were suffering and the date when they recovered.